robpomeroy/BrightOS/docs/Mission.md

 # Sources for other ideas

 There are some existing child-friendly Linux distributions.
-These do not focus on the needs of users with special needs (a cause dear to my heart) and many of them suffer from a lack of ongoing maintenance.
+These do not focus on the needs of users with learning difficulties (a cause dear to my heart) and many of them suffer from a lack of ongoing maintenance.
 Nevertheless, they are very useful sources of inspiration for this project.

-* Ubermix: still under active development; focused on children and education (but not special needs); has some strong features including "20 second quick recovery mechanism"
+* Ubermix: still under active development; focused on children and education (but not learning difficulties); has some strong features including "20 second quick recovery mechanism"
 * Elementary Linux OS: mature, actively developed OS built on Ubuntu/Gnome;
-  focused on education and ease-of-use, but not aimed at special needs
+  focused on education and ease-of-use, but not aimed at learning difficulties
-* Debian Edu/Skolelinux: a mature project; last release Jul 2019 after a two-year hiatus; focus is education rather than special needs
+* Debian Edu/Skolelinux: a mature project; last release Jul 2019 after a two-year hiatus; focus is education rather than learning difficulties
 * DoudouLinux: the OS I currently use for my son James (on a machine that is not network-connected); apparently abandoned in 2015
 * Edubuntu: was a benchmark at one point, but now seems to be obsolete; the